ubaldot/vim-outline/README.md

 ## Usage
 #### Commands
-`:OutlineToggle` to open/close a side-window that shows an outline of your current buffer.
+`:OutlineToggle` open/close a side-window that shows an outline of your current buffer.

-`:OutlineJump` to jump on the outline window.
+`:OutlineJump` jump on the outline window.
 Such a command is handy when you have many windows open in the same tab and you want to jump directly to the outline window with one key-press.

-`:OutlineRefresh` to update both the outline and the highlighting.
+`:OutlineRefresh` update outline & locate yourself.

+> **Note**
-> Note: The refresh is asynchronous, meaning that the outline is automatically
+> The refresh is asynchronous, meaning that outline & localization are
-> updated only in response to the following events:
+> automatically updated only in response to the following events:
 >
 > 1. Newly opened outline,
 > 2. Another buffer is entered,